Still one of the smartest buys in its class

 High-performance Clio Renaultsport

-Still, they’re quick: the Clio Renaultsport 220 Trophy can reach 146mph and crack the 0-62mph benchmark in 6.6 seconds.
+Still, they’re quick: the Clio Renaultsport 220 Trophy can reach 146mph and gets from 0-62mph in 6.6 seconds.
 The handling will put a smile on your face, too, but as a package it falls short of the Ford Fiesta ST and Peugeot 208 GTi.

 Read the full Renault Clio hatchback review to see if this popular supermini’s still bristling with its legendary va va voom.